BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 - Keep the size of the image as small as possible
 - The latest tag should always be used to ensure your application stays up to date
 - Don't treat containers as VMs.
-Containers should have one process.
+Containers should have one process
 - Images should be run as a non-root user

 ## Post Outage Checkup